 Once all of these templates have been applied to your cluster, your new service will be available at the domain name you specified.
 The way that

 nginx-ingress knows to expose your service is through the annotation on the Ingress template:

 Okay, so we’ve successfully got our cluster up and running, and we’ve exposed a service to the internet.
 Next up, head over to Part 3 where we have details on how to secure our service using TLS via Jetstack’s

-cert-manager and Let's Encrypt.
-For more information on the series, please visit the series page.
+cert-manager and Let’s Encrypt.
+For more information on the series, please visit the Let’s Embark! page.